 Hopefully, I’ve managed to clear some things up with this little PSA.
 The next time you’re watching Star Wars, feel free to mute the movie during the battle sequences.
 At least, you can mute it if you want a more authentic experience.

-All joking aside, though, knowing how sound travels is very important.
+All joking aside, though, knowing how sound travels and in which direction is very important.
 After all, it will help you determine how to approach any of the soundproofing projects you’re contemplating.
 Even if you don’t worry about the sound conductivity of the various mediums, I’m sure you’ll have an easy time soundproofing anything that needs it.
 My guides are, as always, at your disposal.